MarianneNems/vortex-artec-ai-marketplace/SEED-ART-TECHNIQUE.md

-# Seed-Art Technique by Marianne Nems
+# VortexArtec AI Engine by Marianne Nems

 ## Overview

-The Seed-Art Technique is a pioneering methodology developed by Marianne Nems for integrating traditional artistic principles with AI-generated art.
+The VortexArtec AI Engine is a pioneering methodology developed by Marianne Nems for integrating traditional artistic principles with AI-generated art.
 This technique allows artists to maintain their unique artistic signature and style while leveraging AI tools for creative exploration and efficiency.

 ## Core Components

-The Seed-Art Technique is built around six fundamental artistic principles:
+The VortexArtec AI Engine is built around six fundamental artistic principles:

 1. **Sacred Geometry**: The application of mathematical proportions and harmonious structures that create balance and visual appeal.
    - Golden ratio (1.618)